 What Are Blondies?

-A blondie (or a blonde brownie) is a rich, sweet bar cookie that is similar to a traditional chocolate brownie, but substitutes vanilla for the cocoa, and usually contains brown sugar.
+A blondie (or a blonde brownie) is a rich, sweet bar cookie that is similar to a traditional chocolate brownie, but substitutes vanilla for the cocoa and usually contains brown sugar.

-Ingredients for White Chocolate Raspberry Blondies
+Ingredients for White Chocolate Raspberry Blondie Recipe

 Here is your shopping list for these blonde brownies: